 The Bookstore is located in Boylan Hall.
-At GMC-Warner Robins, tuition includes the use of textbooks for on-campus classes.
+At GMC-Warner Robins, tuition includes the use of textbooks.
 The Bookstore is where students pick up and return their textbooks.
 Students may also purchase novelties and school supplies in the Bookstore.

 Business Office / Financial Aid